 Probing the comet

 The Rosetta probe was built for ESA by an industrial team of over 50 European companies led by EADS Astrium.
 It is a 3 tonne spacecraft with solar arrays spanning an impressive 32 metres.
 This is the first probe designed to travel beyond the orbit of Mars to rely on solar cells for its power supply.
-In addition to the Philae lander, Rosetta incorporates a 165 kg science payload consisting of 11 instruments developed in partnership by ESA member countries, the United States, Greece, Hungary and Taiwan.
+In addition to the Philae lander, Rosetta incorporates a 165 kg science payload consisting of 11 instruments developed in partnership by ESA member countries and by the the United States.

 Four of these instruments are dedicated to observation of the nucleus: the ALICE ultraviolet spectrometer, the OSIRIS high-resolution camera, the VIRTIS imaging spectrometer and the MIRO microwave radiometer/spectrometer.
 Three more instruments will study the composition of the nucleus and its emanations; the COSIMA and ROSINA spectrometers and the MIDAS microscope.
 The GIADA collector will analyse dusts in the vicinity of the nucleus while the RPC group of sensors will characterise the internal structure of the comet’s coma and its interaction with the solar wind.
 The last two instruments, CONSERT and RSI, will use radio waves, one to probe the internal structure of the nucleus and the other to determine the distribution of masses inside the nucleus and the structure of the coma.